 Education & Training

-New volunteers attend lectures and conferences that provide detailed information regarding each topic of study (i.e. sepsis, VAP, etc).
+New volunteers attend lectures and conferences that provide detailed information regarding each topic of study (i.e. sepsis, VAP, performance improvement etc).
 These sessions provide the foundation for training, allowing each volunteer to think critically about the patients they screen and the data they collect.
-After learning the clinical aspects of a research topic, volunteers are trained on study specific information.
+After learning the clinical aspects of a topic of study, volunteers are trained on specific information relating to each project.
 This includes operational definitions of study variables, explanation of the electronic medical records system, and any other information required for the reliable and valid collection of data.

 A lecture series covering the regulatory and Industrial/Organizational aspects of clinical trials is offered bi-annually to the volunteers.
 These lectures provide training in how to obtain informed consent, how to analyze and implement a research protocol, and required reporting for both the Institutional Review Board at OHSU and the FDA.

 Additional education on Critical Care Medicine and Clinical Research can be gained by volunteers joining the morning rounds in OHSU's Cardiac and Medical ICU, or by attending the many regularly scheduled lectures and conferences offered through the Division of Pulmonary & Critical Care.